-North Yorkshire Tourist Information can be found in Selby, situated in the south of the County.
-The busy market town is dominated by its 11th century abbey, where visitors can see the 14th century Washington Window, depicting the Washington family coat of arms, the inspiration of the American stars and stripes flag.
+The busy market town of Selby, situated in the south of the county is dominated by its 11th century abbey, where visitors can see the 14th century Washington Window, depicting the Washington family coat of arms, the inspiration of the American stars and stripes flag.

 To the north is the Cathedral City Ripon, the Cathedral is magnificent and well worth visiting.
 The town has many places of interest such as the marina area, pleasant gardens, Ripon Racecourse and the interesting Prison and Police Museum and nearby is Lightwater Valley Theme Park.

 The tourist information office is in Coach Street, near the Canal Basin.
 The canal is the Leeds Liverpool Canal, Britain's longest inland waterway, which passes through the centre of Skipton, boat trips are operated daily from the quay.

-North Yorkshire Tourist Information centre is in Friary Gardens Richmond, a delightful unspoiled town, which grew up around its Norman castle.
+Richmond is a delightful, unspoiled town, which grew up around its Norman castle.
 The town is situated in Swaledale, surrounded by stunning scenery.
 The cobbled market square is thought to be one of the largest in England and the town contains many lovely Georgian buildings.
 To learn more about Richmond and district visit Richmondshire Museum.

 The area of North Yorkshire known as Hambleton takes the name from the Hambleton Hills, it is otherwise known as Herriot Country after the author James Herriot.
 The veterinary surgeon Alf Wight lived and worked in Thirsk and drew inspiration from the surrounding countryside and its characters for his novels.

 Bedale is Hambleton's gateway to the Yorkshire Dales, and convenient for exploring the area.
 Here you can enjoy a day at Thope Perrow Arboretum, home to some of the rarest trees and shrubs in England.

-Ryedale takes its name from the River Rye and lies in the east of the County between York and the coast.
-North Yorkshire Tourist Information centres are in the towns of Helmsley, Malton and Pickering.Castle Howard, is the largest house in Yorkshire and home of the Howard family since the 17th century.
+Ryedale takes its name from the River Rye and lies in the east of the County between York and the coast, a relaxing rural area, with forest parks, castles, abbeys and many attractions.
+Tourist information centres can be found in the towns of Helmsley, Malton and Pickering.Castle Howard, is the largest house in Yorkshire and home of the Howard family since the 17th century.